TrinidadMG/IoTBuildBlock/A. Preconfigured Device/Server-side App/iot_cf_readmeasures/README.md

 *It's ok if you get an error at this point*

-It requires some parameters to be configured either in the manifest.yaml or with the cf cli as follows
+The application requires some parameters to be configured either in the manifest.yaml or with the cf cli as follows
 ```sh
 $ cf set-env <yourAppName> IOT_TENANT_URL <YOUR IOT_TENANT_URL>
 ```